EphraimFriedman/Restaurant-review/part-2/README.md

 1. User visits the site root.
 1. User clicks on a like button.
-1. The "like" count is incremented for that `Post` in the DOM.
+1. The "like" count is incremented by `1` for that `Post` in the DOM.

 The animated gif here should provide some demonstration of how this works: